The-Goat-Kairos/Wafflehouse/README.md

 Alrighty gamers, this is the code for the Wafflehouse discord bot.
-You run it by running 'node deploy-commands.js && node index.js' in the terminal (very professional I know).
+You run it by cloning the repository (git clone https://github.com/The-Goat-Kairos/wafflehouse) running 'node deploy-commands.js && node index.js' in the terminal (very professional I know).
 This starts the bot.
 Then you can invite the bot to a server using [The Link](https://discord.com/oauth2/authorize?client_id=1349854140368683132&permissions=10173905366210&integration_type=0&scope=bot+applications.commands "very cool")

 This will require you to have node.js installed on your computer and I also don't know how to run it on windows (or at least without a bash terminal) so good luck with that.